 The funding call is open – here's how we work with research

-Lantmännen Research Foundation opens its annual funding call on June 17, with a budget of 25 million Swedish kronor.
-For researchers thinking about applying, Helena Fredriksson, the foundation's Research Director, has a simple message: contact us.
-The foundation is more than a funder – it wants to be a working partner from day one.
+Lantmännen Research Foundation opens its annual call on June 17, with a budget of 25 million Swedish kronor.
+For researchers thinking about applying, Helena Fredriksson, the Foundation's Research Manager, has a simple message: contact us.
+The Foundation is more than a funder – we can also be a working partner in the project.

 Background image

-Lantmännen Research Foundation supports research across three areas: agriculture and machinery, food and health, and bioenergy and green materials.
-The focus reflects the foundation's core purpose of advancing research on cereals, other agricultural raw materials, and the products made from them.
+Lantmännen Research Foundation supports research within three focus areas: Agriculture and machinery, Food and health, and Bioenergy and green materials.
+The focus reflects the Foundation's core purpose to support research on cereals, other agricultural raw materials, and the products made from them.

-The foundation is also in an strong position this year.
-Lantmännen recently added 300 million Swedish kronor to its funding base, giving the foundation greater reach and the ability to back research projects over a longer horizon.
+The Foundation is also in a strong position this year.
+Lantmännen recently added 300 million Swedish kronor to its funding base, giving the Foundation theability to back research over a longer horizon.

 We want you as a researcher to get in touch when you have an idea.
-Then we can be involved in reasoning about the structure of the application, contribute with knowledge about raw materials or find cultivation sites and experimental farms.
+Then we can be involved in reasoning about the application, contribute with knowledge about raw materials or find cultivation sites and experimental farms.

 / Helena Fredriksson